-FRENCH CUISINE and FOOD
+FRENCH WINE TOURS CUISINE

 What could be more French than collecting the daily bread?

-In every village people perform that daily ritual of going to the boulangerie for a baguette and maybe a croissant, and if you are particularly indulgent, a pain au chocolat, a flat “croissant” filled with chocolate!
+On our French wine tour holidays, in every village people perform that daily ritual of going to the boulangerie for a baguette and maybe a croissant, and if you are particularly indulgent, a pain au chocolat, a flat “croissant” filled with chocolate!

-Looking for the PERFECT Wine and Food 2 day package?
+Looking for the PERFECT Wine and Food 2-day package?

 - What?
 Loire French Cooking Class and Vineyard Tour Package